-Nehemiah Merritt was hired as the light’s first keeper in August, 1839.
-The stone lighthouse stood thirty feet tall, and in 1848, four oil lamps, backed by fourteen-inch reflectors, were being used to produce a fixed white light.
+Nehemiah Merritt was hired as the lights first keeper in August 1839.
+The stone lighthouse stood thirty feet tall, and in 1848, four oil lamps, backed by fourteen-inch reflectors, were being used in its lantern room to produce a fixed white light.

 The Detroit and Milwaukee Railroad established a line from Detroit to Grand Haven in 1858 to link with its ferry service providing cross-lake service to Milwaukee.
 To accommodate these ferries, the railroad company built a pier at Grand Haven on which it maintained its own light.
 After the federal government extended the pier between 1867 and 1870, the light was moved to the new pierhead, but it was later discontinued, as it could not be reached during heavy gales.
 The Lighthouse Board requested $8,000 in 1870 for a wooden tower, a bell, and 1,200 feet of elevated walkway for the pier, and these were put in place during 1871.
 A steam siren, installed in a fog signal house directly under the pierhead light, commenced operation in December 1875, replacing a fog bell that was rung by a hot-air engine.

 A second assistant keeper was assigned to the station in 1876 to help with the added responsibility of running the steam fog signal.
 In 1883 and again in 1885, the light and fog signal were moved lakeward as the pier was extended.
 During a ferocious gale on December 9, 1886, the beacon was forced twelve feet backward, crushing the elevated walk behind it.
 The outer end of the crib settled so that it was below lake level, and the fog signal house was slightly damaged.